Shuswap ‘space pioneer’ dies at age 95, leaves amazing legacy - Revelstoke Review

 He retired to Salmon Arm in 1993.

 She recalls her most memorable moment with him.
-They were walking their dogs together when he nonchalantly mentioned that he had spoken to Bob Thursk that morning.
+They were walking their dogs together when he nonchalantly mentioned that he had spoken to Bob Thirsk that morning.

-”It took me a moment to realize that Bob Thursk had called him for advice from the International Space Station!”
+“It took me a moment to realize that Bob Thirsk had called him for advice from the International Space Station!”

 Woodhurst says he voluntarily spoke to hundreds of students in School District 83 who listened intently to his accomplishments, which led to him being awarded the Order of Canada.

-“It was a privilege to know Bruce and he will be missed,” she says.
+“It was a privilege to know Bruce and he will be missed,” she said.

 During his visits to the schools, it was clear he inspired students.
 At Salmon Arm West in 2014, he brought a signed photo of astronaut Chris Hadfield and also spoke to the students about other astronauts he knows well.